nelsinofrancisco/math_magicians/README.md

 Basic UI of the project:

-// To be Updated
+// To be Implemented

 UI of the Pop Up:

-// To be Updated
+// To be Implemented

 ## Built With